miggyval/metr4202_ximea_tutorial/README.md

 # METR4202 Ximea Tutorial
+# Introduction
+There will be four steps to this tutorial:
+- Step 1: Installing Ximea Software Package
+- Step 2: Install the ROS Ximxea Package
+- Step 3: Camera Calibration
+- Step 4: Setup the ArUco Tag Detection Library
 ## Step 1: Installing Ximea Software Package
 - If you're on Ubuntu (Linux), make sure all of your packages are up to date, and that you have these installed
 ```